trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 Additionally, by using the URL field we can have the OnlyKey type the login page URL into the browser and browse to the login page (in this case accounts.google.com).
 This way a one-touch login is possible.
 Just select the empty URL field in the browser and the URL is automatically typed out and Return is pressed to browse to the site.
 Once on the site the password is entered and the login is complete.

+{% include tip.html content="Using the URL field provides protection against spear phishing attacks as this provides assurance that the site you are entering your password into is the legitimate site.
+For example, if you receive an email asking you to log into your account to verify something instead of clicking the link in the email to login you would use OnlyKey to browse to the correct site to login." %}

 **The example configuration shown below would be to set up a URL and password to automatically login to the Google page shown below.
 Notice that the username is already remembered so there is not a need to set this in the OnlyKey slot.**

 {% include image.html file="image72.png" max-width="624" %}